Academic Conduct

 Excusable Absences for Non-Curricular Reasons

 Students who miss class for non-curricular reasons are responsible for completing all assigned course requirements in a timely manner.
 Instructors should provide timely opportunities for students to make-up or replace missed scheduled examinations and/or assignments resulting from an excusable absence.
-While instructors are free to change the format of make-up examinations or assignments, students will be evaluated by the same standards as other members of the class.
+While instructors are free to change the format of make-up examinations or assignments, students will be evaluated by the same standards as other members of the course.

 In all cases, the person responsible for the event or activity should provide participants with a letter explaining the proposed absence and its duration including travel times for off-campus events and activities.
 Students must provide this documentation to instructors at least 10 days in advance of the activity or event, except when such notice is not possible.